tk-yoshimura/LandauDistributionFP64/README.md

 ## Licence
 [CC BY 4.0](https://github.com/tk-yoshimura/LandauDistributionFP64/blob/main/LICENSE)

-If anyone uses any part of the code in this repository, please let me know by contacting Issue.
+If anyone would like to use some of the code in this repository, please contact me with an Issue and let me know.
 [Issue](https://github.com/tk-yoshimura/LandauDistributionFP64/issues)

 ## Author